stephengold/V-Sport/README.md

 For instance, the first tutorial app is named "HelloSport".

 To execute "HelloSport":
-+ using Bash or PowerShell or Zsh: `./gradlew HelloSport`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew HelloSport`
 + using Windows Command Prompt: `.\gradlew HelloSport`

 ### Demos